grezniczek/redcap_survey_auth/README.md

 - **Fail message:** A message that is displayed to the user in case the login fails.
 Defaults to 'Invalid username and/or password or access denied'.

+- **Lockout count:** Sets the number of failed login attempts that will trigger a lockout.
+Set to 0 to disable lockout.
+Default = 3.

 - **Lockout message:** A message that is displayed to the user in case of too many failed login attempts.
 Defaults to 'Too many failed login attempts.
 Please try again later'.

 - **Technical error message:** A message that is displayed to the user in case of a technical error that prevents completion of the authentication process.
 Defaults to 'A technical error prevented completion of the authentication process.
 Please notify the system administrator'.